AppImage/docs.appimage.org/source/packaging-guide/optional/appstream.rst

 Using the AppStream generator
 -----------------------------

-An easy way to generate an AppStream metainfo file is to use the online generator at http://output.jsbin.com/qoqukof.
+An easy way to generate an AppStream metainfo file is to use our generator below.

+.. raw:: html
+   :file: appstream-generator.html

 Embedding the AppStream metadata